citp/privacy-policy-historical/d/de/des/destinationmaternity.com.md

-> *The following text is extracted and transformed from the destinationmaternity.com privacy policy that was archived on 2012-05-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120531044109id_/http%3A//www.destinationmaternity.com/RetailSitesPrivacyPolicy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the destinationmaternity.com privacy policy that was archived on 2012-10-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121005020104id_/http%3A//www.destinationmaternity.com/RetailSitesPrivacyPolicy.asp) for the most accurate reproduction.*

-# destinationmaternity.com Privacy Policy
+# retailsitesprivacypolicy | Destination Maternity